me, my poetry, and I

 Robin blogs at www.zeroquality.net/zqblog.

-'Blackberrying', 'Black Sea Fire', in the Far Off Places Trespassers Beware issue (forthcoming 2017).
+'Blackberrying', 'Black Sea Fire', Far Off Places Trespassers Beware issue (summer 2018).

 'Makeover', Under the Radar, 18 (autumn 2016).